zhaoyao91/ck-env/README.md

 - No dependencies
 - Simple and easy to use
 - Extensible for validation
-- Throw error instead of kill the app
+- Throw error instead of killing the app
-- Do not assume the place where the config comes from
+- Not assuming the place where the config comes from

 ## Installation